 A: I would consider requests for vacation and time off on a logical basis and weigh the reasons for the requests.
 Employees with pressing needs like medical issues or attending a funeral have priority over people with less pressing scheduling needs.

 Costco is the top membership-only warehouse retailer in the world.
-You can join its ranks and land the ideal Costco for your level of experience and training by knowing what questions may arise in the Costco job interview and how you can best answer those queries.
+You can join its ranks and land the ideal Costco position for your level of experience and training by knowing what questions may arise in the Costco job interview and how you can best answer those queries.